Semandr/js-theory/functions/README.md

 - One of the main advantages of using callbacks is that we can split our code into many reusable and related parts.
 - Callback functions allow us to create abstractions in this way.
 They create another level of abstraction.
 Using them, we can focus on solving the main task, abstracting from the details.

+## Closures

+### What I learned:

+- A function has access to the variable environment (VE) of the execution context in which it was created.
+- **Closure**: VE attached to the function, exactly as it was at the time and place the function was created
+- A closure is the closed-over variable environment of the execution context in which a function was created, even after that execution context is gone!
+- A closure gives a function access to all the variables of its parent function,even after that parent function hasreturned.The function keeps a reference to its outer scope, which preserves the scope chain throughout time.
+- A closure makes sure that a function doesn’t loose connection to variables that existed at the function’s birth place.